-The site proposed for development is situated towards the southern extent of the village of Bourton.
-It borders the B3081 on its north/north-west boundary and agricultural land on its southern and eastern boundary.
-Residential properties lie to the west.
-Bourton village is not far from the site and is described by Bourton community website as a vibrant village adjoining an Area of Outstanding Natural Beauty on the borders of Wiltshire and Somerset.
+The site proposed for development is situated near to the village of Bourton.
+It is a compound with three buildings and east and west fields.
+It borders the B3081 on its Southern boundary.
+Bourton community website describe Bourton as a vibrant village adjoining an Area of Outstanding Natural Beauty on the borders of Wiltshire and Somerset.
 There is a village store including a Post Office, a petrol station and a pub.
 The White Lion pub stands on High St, which was once the main London to Exeter road.
 The village was bypassed to the south in 1992.
 The village lies on the River Stour which passes through the historic Bourton Mill, once the home of one of the largest water wheels in Britain, standing at 18.2 metres it may well have been the biggest in England at the time it was built (1837).

-The proposal is to develop this site of approximately 3.1 hectares with the construction of a village hall and residential units.
+The proposal is to develop this site of approximately 1.3 hectares and a perimeter of 645 metres approximately, with the construction of a village hall and residential units.
 It is not known at the time of producing this report how the construction will proceed, its phases or when the development will be completed by.